 This sleek integrated model from Beko does everything you need a fridge-freezer to do, and just a little bit more.
 And at under £500, it won’t break the bank either.

 The 50/50 split offers plenty of space if you like to meal prep or freeze lots of food.
 The freezer is frost-free too, meaning you can use every inch of its 91 litres.
-In the fridge compartment, there are four racks, plus a handy salad crisper to keep fruits and veg fresher for longer.
-Plus, if you enjoy a nicely chilled glass of wine, there’s a bottle rack too.
+There's also a handy salad crisper to keep fruits and veg fresher for longer.

-This model also comes with a handy door alarm and the door is reversible, so you can get the design of your kitchen exactly right.
+This model comes with a handy door alarm and the door is reversible, so you can get the design of your kitchen exactly as you'd like it.
 While this fridge-freezer doesn’t come with all the bells and whistles of some of the high-tech models on this list, it’s a classic fridge-freezer that gets all of the essentials right.

 Available from: